fricy/Irrigation_controller/docs/User Guide.md

 ### Auto-resume

 If you don't want to confirm power-loss recovery manually, enable **Auto-resume on power loss** in Settings → System.
 The pending cycle then starts automatically at boot, skipping the confirmation page.
 The same setting can be toggled from Home Assistant via the `Auto resume` switch.

 A safety feature is implemented to prevent a low probability runaway condition where recurring reboots/powerlosses prevent the device from finishing a zone leading to overwaters.
 After 3 powerlosses are detected in the same zone the device skips to the next zone.

 ### Missed schedules

 The device only considers schedules that would have fired **after midnight of the current day**.
-A schedule missed two days ago is not retroactively run.
+A schedule missed two days ago is not run retroactively.

 ---